JihunYangKR/JihunYangKR.github.io/_profiles/portfolio-site.md

 ---
 layout: profile
-title: "Personal Portfolio & Knowledge Archive"
+title: "Personal Archive"
-description: "개인 포트폴리오와 장기 지식 아카이브를 구축하고 관리하는 Profile"
+description: "A profile for building and managing a personal archive."
 status: "In Progress"
 date: 2026-09-20
+updated: 2026-09-22
 archive: false
 ---

-# Personal Portfolio & Knowledge Archive
+# Personal Archive

-개인 포트폴리오와 장기 지식 아카이브를 구축하고 관리하는 Profile입니다.

-GitHub Pages와 Jekyll을 기반으로
-개인 작업과 지식을 장기적으로 기록하고 관리할 수 있는
-웹사이트를 만들어가고 있습니다.
+A profile for building and managing a personal archive.

+A website for documenting and managing my personal work over time.

+Only English. (for now)

-## 주요 기능
+## Main Functions

-- 반응형 포트폴리오
-- Markdown 기반 Archive
+- Archive based on Markdown
 - Categories
 - Tags
 - Search
 - Year Archive
 - Dark Mode
-- MathJax
-- SEO

-## 사용 기술
+## Powered by

 - HTML
 - CSS